asutherland/taskolio/README.md

   can release "shift" once you've released "capture".
 The next grid button you push will have its bookmark deleted if it had one.
-- Push "reverse" (which has "color" as its alternate, shifted label, hence the button choice) to enter color picking mode for the currently focused window.
+- Push "reverse" (which has "color" as its alternate, shifted label, hence the button choice) or "type" to enter color picking mode.
+These match the respective granularities of the "quant" and "capture" buttons above them.
-  This means that if you set a new bookmark using "capture" and then immediately hit "reverse" without messing with your mouse or keyboard, you should now be setting the color of that bookmark.
-This breaks if you have foolishly opted to assign a single window multiple bookmarks.
+  This means that if you set a new bookmark using "capture" and then immediately hit "type" without messing with your mouse or keyboard, you should now be setting the color of that bookmark.
+This works less well if you have assigned a single window multiple bookmarks because only one will be modified.

   The grid buttons will switch to displaying the HSV hue colorspace divided into 16 colors.
 Switch banks to mess with the saturation.
 (The bookmark